Property development can be the most effective way to maximise the value of your lot…

-To make this sizable task manageable you need to incorporate a filtering system.
-This could mean simply ‘back of the envelope’ feasibility (explained in detail in the Property Development DIY Kit) or utilising professional paid online research tools such as PriceFinder and RPData.
+To make this sizeable task manageable you need to incorporate a filtering system.
+This could mean simply ‘back of the envelope’ feasibility (explained in detail in the Property Development DIY Kit inside the Ultimate Property Hub) or utilising professional paid online research tools such as PriceFinder.

 In addition, find out what types of development applications are being approved by the local council to ascertain what the council is trying to achieve with development and density on that area.

 Finally, speak with multiple agents about what is selling in the area to ensure you are providing something that the market want.